Paxton continues dominant May as Mariners beat Twins 2-1

-Seattle won its 14th one-run game, thanks largely to another strong performance by Paxton.
-The lefty allowed just three hits - two of them to Max Kepler - and didn't walk a batter adding to a magnificent May that has been the finest month of his career.
+Seattle won its league-best 14th one-run game, thanks largely to another strong performance by Paxton.
+He allowed just three hits - two to Max Kepler - and didn't walk a batter, adding to a magnificent May that has been the finest month of his career.

+"We couldn't solve Paxton.
+I don't know how many strikeouts he had, but yeah, (he's) as advertised," Minnesota manager Paul Molitor said.

-Paxton's one mistake was Kepler's home run leading off the fifth inning on a slider in the middle of the plate.
-Paxton had retired the previous 12 batters before Kepler's seventh homer of the season.
+The pitch that made Paxton mad happened in the fifth when he left a slider in the middle of the plate and Kepler hit it out for his seventh homer of the season.
+Paxton had retired the previous 12 batters.
 He finished the inning by striking out the side - the second time he did that to the Twins - and completed his night after throwing 103 pitches.

 Nick Vincent bridged the eighth and Edwin Diaz pitched the ninth for his AL-leading 18th save.